FineFuturity/FrameUIForFirefox/README.md

 # Prerequisites
 * For this to work, make sure `toolkit.legacyUserProfileCustomizations.stylesheets` is set to `true` in `about:config`.
-* NOTE: AS OF RIGHT NOW, THIS IS ONLY COMPATIBLE WITH **WINDOWS** AND **LINUX**.
-MACOS IS STILL A WORK IN PROGRESS AS I DO NOT HAVE ACCESS TO A MAC AT THIS TIME.
-  * Another note: if you're on Linux, make sure your window controls are set to the right side of your title bar.

 * To make the most of this theme, it is **STRONGLY recommended** that you install an addon for vertical tabs, such as Tab Center Reborn.  **This is a stopgap for now until I figure out how to integrate native vertical tab functionality into the theme.**
+* If you're on Linux, make sure your window controls are set to be on the right side of your title bar.

 # Installation
+NOTE: AS OF RIGHT NOW, THIS IS ONLY COMPATIBLE WITH **WINDOWS** AND **LINUX**.
+MACOS IS STILL A WORK IN PROGRESS AS I DO NOT HAVE ACCESS TO A MAC AT THIS TIME.

 Simply drop the provided `userChrome.css` file into your `chrome` folder and restart for the changes to take effect.

 # Motivation